reverbdotcom/reverb-magento/README.md

 The result of the sync is logged to a sync log available from the settings screen.

+Only simple products are synced.
+Configurable products are not synced.

 ## LICENSE

 Copyright Reverb.com, LLC 2015.